abelgacem/topix-jk-site-it/docs/categories/_projects/common/constraint/README.md

 ---
 mx:
   layout: topic
-  description:  description: what limit the project
+  description:  what limit the project
 ---